thiagonache/thiagonache/README.md

 Throughout my career, I have worked on a variety of projects ranging from small web applications to large-scale enterprise systems.
 I am experienced in agile methodologies, and have a proven track record of delivering high-quality software solutions that meet the needs of both users and stakeholders.

-As a dedicated software engineer, I am always looking for new challenges and opportunities to learn and grow.
+I am always looking for new challenges and opportunities to learn and grow.
 I am excited about the possibility of working with a team of talented engineers and contributing to the success of a dynamic and innovative company.

 <!-- Badges -->
 <p>